 Ann L. Humphrey is a solicitor with an independent tax practice specialising in indirect tax.

 ‘Buying or selling a boat and all at sea?’ by Ann Humphrey.
 Price £35 and all the proceeds from the sale of the eBook will go to My Place, a Hong Kong based charity that helps to transform the lives of the most disadvantaged and at-risk children in various parts of Asia.

-Dr. Malcolm James is a Senior Lecturer in Accounting and Taxation at Cardiff Metropolitan University, Cardiff and has lectured widely on the subject of taxation on both professional and undergraduate courses.
-He has also lectured for the Chartered Institute of Taxation and written a number of articles for their journal Tax Adviser.
-He has also contributed regularly to CCH and Lexis Nexis tax publications.
+Malcolm James is the Head of Department of the Accounting, Economics and Finance Department at Cardiff Metropolitan University and has lectured widely on the subject of taxation on both professional and undergraduate courses.
+He has also lectured for the Chartered Institute of Taxation and written a number of articles for their journal Tax Adviser and is the Chief Examiner for taxation by the Institute of Financial Services.
 Before becoming a lecturer he worked for several large firms of accountants and also in industry.

 Grant Jones is an insolvency accountant partner with Cooper Parry LLP.
 He also practises as an attorney, in-house with a UK hedge fund and as a consultant to the UK firm of Taylor Vinters and the Gibraltar firm of Ellul & Co, as well as having his own arbitration practice.
 He is a member of the Governing Council of the ICAEW, President of the London Society of Chartered Accountants and a Special Professor of Law at Nottingham University.
 For more details see http://www.gmjones.org.